-Musky can grow to a very large size and have a lot of power in them, which means that handing and unhooking them isn’t always the easiest thing to do.
+Musky can grow to a very large size and have a lot of power in them, which means that handling and unhooking them isn’t always the easiest thing to do.
 That’s why using an appropriately sized fishing net is super important when targeting this apex predator.

-In fact, it can mean the difference between a smooth and secure landing and release of a fish and an utter disaster, which, in the worts case, can even leave you injured and bleeding.
+In fact, it can mean the difference between a smooth and secure landing and release of a fish and an utter disaster, which, in the worst case, can even leave you injured and bleeding.

-I for one have always preferred scenario number one and I am pretty sure that most of you out there would second that.
+I, for one, have always preferred scenario number one, and I am pretty sure that most of you out there would second that.

-But what makes a great musky net and how do you choose the right type of net for this species?
+But what makes a great musky net, and how do you choose the right type of net for this species?
 To help you make the most informed choice, I’ve decided to write this helpful guide on the very best musky nets out there.

 Not only can they help you land more fish, but they’ll also make sure that handling and releasing those big musky will be a walk in the park.

 QUICK SUMMARY: In this article, I’m reviewing three reliable and solid musky fishing nets that you can find on Amazon.
 These are the Fabrill Big Kahuna, the Drifter Predator XL Musky Net, and the Ranger Net Knotless Flat Bottom

 What Is the Best Fishing Net for Musky?

 The Fabrill Power Catch Big Kahuna is, by far, the best musky net money can buy!
 Thousands of North American predator anglers swear by it, and virtually all of them recommend this fishing net.

 I’ve consulted Strike and Catch’s own musky expert Andre Charron, who, of course, also uses this net for his musky fishing.
 This is what he had to say: